 Moreover, there is another type of service-services included with products purchased in installments.
-The Company calls these service-inclusive products.
+The Company calls these "service-inclusive products."
 Some subscribers can choose the purchase method for certain products.
 For example, a subscriber purchases a PC as a product from a single payment and not in installments.
 Smartphones are purchased in installments and not in a single payment, which is common.

-It is uncertain whether the elderly person visiting the store lives alone; however, if he subscribed to the Family Wide 10 Devices plan at that time, it would have been unnecessary.
+This would not have been necessary for an elderly person visiting the store who had subscribed to the Family Wide 10 Devices plan at that time.
 The elderly person would not have needed to pay 5,500 yen per month as the Single Plan for One Device costs 2,500 yen per month.
 But if a household only has one person but that person intends to use a PC, smartphone and tablet with Wi-Fi at home, it would require the Personal Plan for Three Devices, which costs 4,000 yen per month.

 Cancellation charges vary depending on cases such as (1) cancellation within the first month of admission to membership, (2) cancellation after one year, and (3) cancellation after three years.
 The Company expects to collect payment based on the assumption that the customer is on a three-year installment payment plan.
 Therefore, when a contract period ends up being shorter than three years, customers are required to pay the outstanding amount of hardware in use.
-This is also a common
+This is also a common method.